 Reflective dog collars are only good for seeing your dog when you shine a light directly onto it.
 If your dog is facing you or running away from you, your torch will not shine on the reflective dog collar.
 So, reflective dog collars were out for walking him at night.
 They are useful when walking him on the lead near roads though.
 Cars can easily see you and your dog when you are crossing the road.

-This Led dog collar works by shining the red light down the length of the strip that runs the length of the flashing dog collar.
+This Led dog collar works by shining the blue light down the length of the strip that runs the length of the flashing dog collar.
 It uses one big button battery that lasts for months.
 I put in a new battery each Autumn, and it lasts all the way through Winter as well.
 These are now available as USB rechargeable light up dog collars.

 Where to buy a Light up dog collar